CBIIT/LDlinkR/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There is one NOTE that is only found during R-hub Windows (Server 2022, R-devel 64-bit):
+There is one NOTE:

+* ONLY found during Rhub Fedora Linux, R-devel, clang, gfortran:

 ```
-* checking for detritus in the temp directory ...
+* checking HTML version of manual ...
 NOTE
-Found the following files/directories:
-  'lastMiKTeXException'
+Skipping checking HTML validation: no command 'tidy' found
 ```
-As noted in [R-hub issue #503](https://github.com/r-hub/rhub/issues/503), this could be due to a bug/crash in MiKTeX and can likely be ignored.
+The HTML version of the manual validated locally and on all other platforms.
+This would seem to be an issue with the path to `tidy` on the external Fedora Linux server.

 ## Reverse Dependency Check
 None found